Welshy92/everyday-legends/README.md

 * [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) - Used for making an authentication system on the website.
 * [Django CrispyForms](https://django-crispy-forms.readthedocs.io/en/latest/) - Used to help quickly create forms on the new post page.
 * [POSTGRESQL](https://www.postgresql.org) - An open sourced database management system used in this project.
-* [ElephantSQL](https://www.elephantsql.com) - Used to quickly set up and maintain my POSTRESQL databases.
+* [ElephantSQL](https://www.elephantsql.com) - Used to quickly set up and maintain my POSTGRESQL databases.
 * [Git](https://git-scm.com) - For version control.
 * [Github](https://github.com) - To save and store all the files of the site.
 * [CodeAnywhere](https://codeanywhere.com/?ref=marcomartins11) - The IDE used for all of the coding.
 Also used to write the README.